Location checklist including pitfalls and how to avoid them

-If youíre shooting overseas youíre likely to be coming into contact with dangerous, wild animals.
-The biggest pitfall you can make therefore is getting attacked.
+If you're shooting overseas you're likely to be coming into contact with dangerous, wild animals.
+The biggest mistake you can make is getting attacked.
 Ideally you should always travel with a local guide and you should never approach a wild animal directly.

 If they see you, avoid looking them in the eye, frightening them, or look like you are getting between them and their lunch!

-But if you donít have the budget for glamorous trips overseas, there are lots of great locations in the UK to get some exceptional wildlife photography.
+But if you don't have the budget for glamorous trips overseas, there are lots of great locations in the UK to get some exceptional wildlife photography.

-If youíre based in Scotland, the Aigas Field Centre is a huge Victorian garden planted in the 1880s with giant sequoias and a whole host of local wildlife including red and roe deer perfect for photography.
+If you're based in Scotland the Aigas Field Centre is a huge Victorian garden planted in the 1880s, with giant sequoias and a whole host of local wildlife including red and roe deer, which is perfect for photography.

 Remember though, even travelling in the UK can have its pitfalls.
-Good weather in the UK is notoriously unreliable and therefore itís recommended to not only bring decent kit bags to protect your camera gear, but also a few disposable plastic bags for when it really gets wet.
+Weather is notoriously unreliable and therefore it's recommended to not only bring decent kit bags to protect your camera gear, but also a few disposable plastic bags for when it really gets wet.